This post may contain affiliate links. Please read our disclosure policy.

 What Makes This Recipe Great

-There is nothing better than creamy, chicken soups that fill you up, warm you up, and taste so good you want seconds!
+There is nothing better than creamy soups that fill you up, warm you up, and taste so good you want seconds (Just like my Shepherd’s pie soup!)!
 It’s even better when they’re healthy!
 This soup is healthy comfort food at its finest.
 It tastes decadent and absolutely delicious, but won’t leave you feeling sluggish or bloated after eating.

-My healthy chicken pot pie soup is packed with tender chicken, carrots, celery, onion, green beans, and potatoes in a dairy-free creamy broth.
-Featuring all the flavors of classic chicken pot pie, but is made with clean, better-for-you ingredients!
+My healthy chicken pot pie soup is packed with tender chicken, carrots, celery, onion, green beans or peas, and potatoes in a dairy-free creamy broth.
+Featuring all the flavors of classic chicken pot pie, but made with clean, better-for-you ingredients!

 Recipe Highlights